procrastinathree/spotivibe/README.md

 1 .
 Open your web browser and navigate to `http://localhost:5173`

 2 .
-Log in with your Spotify account to start using `spotivibe`
+Log in with your Spotify account to start using `Spotivibe`

 3 .
 Explore the features, create playlists, and track your Spotify activity!